Alliedium/awesome-terraform/1-proxmox-vm-provisioning/README.md

   range for your network so that you can use it in multiple places within your code.

+## Study the variable files

+In Terraform, `variables.tf` is used to define the input variables that your modules and configurations will use, while terraform.tfvars is used to set the values for those variables.

+The order of precedence for variable values in Terraform is:

+Command-line flags: You can set variable values using -var or -var-file flags when running the terraform apply or terraform plan commands.
+These values take the highest precedence.

+In our case `my.tfvars` file provides the values for variables defined in `variables.tf` and is passed via `-var-file` flag.

+Environment variables: You can set variable values using environment variables, such as TF_VAR_name.
+These values take precedence over values set in `terraform.tfvars`, but not over values set using command-line flags.

+`terraform.tfvars` files: Terraform automatically loads any `terraform.tfvars` or `terraform.<workspace>.tfvars` files in the current working directory.
+Values set in these files take precedence over values set in `variables.tf`, but are overridden by values set using command-line flags or environment variables.

+`terraform.tfvars.json` files: If a `terraform.tfvars.json` file is present in the current working directory, it will also be automatically loaded.
+Like `terraform.tfvars`, values set in this file take precedence over values set in `variables.tf`, but are overridden by values set using command-line flags or environment variables.

+`variables.tf` files: The default values defined in `variables.tf` are used if no other values are specified.

+In summary, the order of precedence for variable values in Terraform is command-line flags, environment variables, `terraform.tfvars` files, `terraform.tfvars.json` files, and finally `variables.tf` files.
+When setting variable values, it's important to keep this order of precedence in mind to avoid unexpected behavior.

 ## Generate execution plan
 via
 `terraform plan -var-file my.tfvar`